flarum/flarum.github.io/_docs/troubleshooting.md

 ## Step 2: Reproduce the issue.

 Try to make the problem happen again.
 Pay careful attention to what you're doing when it occurs.
 Does it happen every time, or only now and then?
-Try changing a setting that you think might affect the problem, or the order in which you're doing things.
+Try changing a setting that you think might affect the problem or the order in which you're doing things.
 Does it happen under some conditions, but not others?

 If you've recently added or updated an extension, you should disable it temporarily to see if that makes the problem go away.
 Make sure all of your extensions were meant to be used with the version of Flarum you're running.
 Outdated extensions can cause a variety of issues.